 The Enneagram reflects the current condition of our heart, revealing if it’s in or out of line with the truth of the Gospel.

 The Enneagram helps us know if we’re drifting from the Gospel so we can confess and return to our best path in becoming more like Christ.
 To discover your main Type, find the Core Fear, Core Desire, Core Weakness and Core Longing (The message your heart longs to hear) you relate to most.

-Type 1: The Moral Perfectionist is principled, purposeful, self-controlled and perfectionistic.
+Type 1: The Moral Perfectionist is conscientious, orderly, appropriate, ethical, judgmental.